High Cholesterol During Pregnancy

 How will my high cholesterol affect my baby?

 It probably won’t.
-However, if your total cholesterol levels go too high (over 240) your doctor may want to do additional tests or recheck your levels after your baby is born, to make sure you’re not at risk for scary problems (see next page for treatments and prevention).
+However, if your total cholesterol levels go too high (over 240 milligrams/deciliter) your doctor may want to do additional tests or recheck your levels after your baby is born, to make sure you’re not at risk for scary problems.

 What’s the best way to treat high cholesterol during pregnancy

-During pregnancy your doctor probably won’t prescribe medication to lower your cholesterol, but if your stay high post-baby, you may be given medication and be told to follow a heart-smart diet (low in saturated fat, high in fiber and including plenty of fruits and vegetables).
+During pregnancy your doctor probably won’t prescribe medication to lower your cholesterol, but if your levels stay high postbaby, you may be given medication and be told to follow a heart-smart diet (low in saturated fat, high in fiber and including plenty of fruits and vegetables).

 What can I do to prevent high cholesterol?